gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   a partition is elaboration code.
 GNAT performs very few diagnostics and generates run-time checks to verify the elaboration order of a program.
 This behavior is identical to that specified by the Ada Reference Manual.
-The dynamic model is enabled with compilation switch :switch:`-gnatE`.
+The dynamic model is enabled with compiler switch :switch:`-gnatE`.

 .. index:: Static elaboration model